fenago/docker-course/md/lab_7.md

 further discussed the different types of volumes, as well as the difference between the usage of volumes and the filesystem, and how the data in both is affected when the container is committed to a new image.

-In the next lab, you will learn about the concepts of continuous integration and continuous delivery.
-You will learn how to integrate GitHub, Jenkins, Docker Hub, and SonarQube to publish your images automatically to the registry to be ready for production.